coherent-research/dcs-documentation/DCSUserGuide.md

 - Alternatively click on the **Show flat list** button to display all IDCSin a flat list and use the filter bar to narrow the list down to the required IDCs.

 ## Adding IDCs
 IDCs are automatically added to DCS when they first connect.
-One IDC Group will be defined as the default group and IDCs will automatically be assigned to that group (see chapter </a><a href="#MI4D">Managing IDC Groups</a>).
+One IDC Group will be defined as the default group and IDCs will automatically be assigned to that group (see [Managing IDC Groups](#managing-idcs-managing-idc-groups)).

 ## Viewing IDC status
 - Select the IDC and open the ***Device Info** tab.
 This will show information about the IDC device and its current status.